 Taxidermy School Courses

-(All classes are limited to eight students each)
+(All classes are limited to six students each)

-Our Six Week Complete Course covers everything you need in order to open a taxidermy business and take on anything that comes through your door!
-The complete course is offered a minimum of 3 times per year.
+Our 4 Week Course is an updated class that covers everything you need in order to open a taxidermy business and take on anything that comes through your door!
+This thorough course is offered a minimum of 3 times per year.
 After completing this course, you will have the skills needed to guarantee your work for life.

 For clarification on the what this course includes, please see full description below.

 Four Week Complete Taxidermy Course

 170 Clock Hours – $5,995.00 (Click here for class dates)

-Our six week course is a complete, well rounded class for those who wish to learn all the skills of a successful commercial taxidermist.
-This course includes all of the individual specialties in taxidermy (gameheads, lifesize, rugs, birds, & fish).
+Our four week course is a complete, well rounded class for those who wish to learn all the skills of a successful commercial taxidermist.
+This efficient course includes all of the individual specialties in taxidermy (gameheads, lifesize, rugs, birds, & fish).
 In addition, a wide variety of habitat techniques and other topics are taught throughout the course, as outlined below.

-Requirements: During the six week full course, you will mount two competition level gameheads (deer/antelope sizes), one lifesize mammal (our choice of fox, raccoon, fisher, mink, etc.), one open mouth rug (fox, coyote, raccoon, etc.), one rooster pheasant, one drake mallard, one cold water fish, one warm water fish, and one fiberglass reproduction (See photo right).
+Requirements: During the six week full course, you will mount one competition level gamehead (deer/antelope sizes), one lifesize mammal (our choice of fox, raccoon, fisher, mink, etc.), one open mouth rug (fox, coyote, raccoon, etc.), one bird, and minimum of one fish.
 You will also complete a variety of beautiful habitat bases for many of your class projects.
 Your completed showroom mounts, as well as your habitat bases and tools, are all yours to keep when you leave.

 Topics Covered in Four Week Complete Course: